back

 Can Help You Prioritize Money Goals

 Another example may be with debt.
-Most people have some form of debt, whether they have payday loans, title loans, bad credit loans, student loans, or personal loan options, you may not be aware of exactly how much money is going towards repayment until you have a budget.
-With the zero-sum budget if you want to pay off your debt faster, you can easily prioritize any leftover money towards that goal.
+Most people have some form of debt, whether they have payday loans, bad credit loans, student loans, or personal loan options, you may not be aware of exactly how much money is going towards repayment until you have a budget.
+With the zero-sum method, if you want to pay off your debt faster, you can easily prioritize any leftover money towards that goal.

 When you know exactly where your money is going, it will be easier to set goals and achieve them.

-The Zero-sum Budgeting May Not Be Right for Everyone
+Zero-sum Budgeting May Not Be Right for Everyone

 Although the zero-based budgeting system may work for many households, it won’t be right for everyone, and it may not always be foolproof.
 For example, this way of managing finances may fall apart when unexpected expenses arise.
 Variable expenses can happen to anyone, such as medical bills, vet visits, car repairs, etc., so you may have to make some adjustments, which can be a little frustrating after setting up a plan.

-If you have irregular income, your current month’s income may not be the same as last month’s income, making it hard to use this budgeting method.
+If you have irregular income, your current month’s income may not be the same as last month’s income, making it hard to use this budget.
 For example, let’s say you are a freelance writer, and you get a ton of assignments one month, while another month, you get half of that.
 With that fluctuation, it can be tough to know how much money you will have for your budget.
-The good news is that there are other methods that make it easier to budget with irregular income
+The good news is that there are other methods that make it easier to budget with irregular income.

 Other Budgeting Methods You Can Use